apache/nuttx/configs/sam4l-xplained/README.txt

     This configuration directory will built the NuttShell.
 See NOTES above and below:

-    NOTE:
+    NOTES:

-    If the I/O1 module is connected to the SAM4L Xplained Pro, then support for the SD card slot can be enabled by making the following changes to the configuration:
+    1. If the I/O1 module is connected to the SAM4L Xplained Pro, then support for the SD card slot can be enabled by making the following changes to the configuration:

        File Systems:
          CONFIG_FS_FAT=y                   : Enable the FAT file system CONFIG_FAT_LCNAMES=y              : Enable upper/lower case 8.3 file names (Optional, see below)
          CONFIG_FAT_LFN=y                  : Enable long file named (Optional, see below) CONFIG_FAT_MAXFNAME=32            : Maximum supported file name length

          There are issues related to patents that Microsoft holds on FAT long file name technologies.
 See the top level COPYING file for further details.

        System Type -> Peripherals:
          CONFIG_SAM34_SPI=y                : Enable the SAM4L SPI peripheral

        Device Drivers
          CONFIG_SPI=y                      : Enable SPI support
          CONFIG_SPI_EXCHANGE=y             : The exchange() method is supported CONFIG_SPI_OWNBUS=y               : Smaller code if this is the only SPI device

          CONFIG_MMCSD=y                    : Enable MMC/SD support
          CONFIG_MMCSD_NSLOTS=1             : Only one MMC/SD card slot
          CONFIG_MMCSD_MULTIBLOCK_DISABLE=n : Should not need to disable multi-block transfers CONFIG_MMCSD_HAVECARDDETECT=y     : I/O1 module as a card detect GPIO CONFIG_MMCSD_SPI=y                : Use the SPI interface to the MMC/SD card CONFIG_MMCSD_SPICLOCK=20000000    : This is a guess for the optimal MMC/SD frequency CONFIG_MMCSD_SPIMODE=0            : Mode 0 is required

        Board Selection -> Common Board Options
          CONFIG_NSH_MMCSDSLOTNO=0          : Only one MMC/SD slot, slot 0
          CONFIG_NSH_MMCSDSPIPORTNO=0       : Use CS=0 if the I/O1 is in EXT1, OR
          CONFIG_NSH_MMCSDSPIPORTNO=2       : Use CS=2 if the I/O1 is in EXT2

        Board Selection -> SAM4L Xplained Pro Modules CONFIG_SAM4L_XPLAINED_IOMODULE=y      : I/O1 module is connected
          CONFIG_SAM4L_XPLAINED_IOMODULE_EXT1=y : In EXT1, or EXT2
          CONFIG_SAM4L_XPLAINED_IOMODULE_EXT2=y

        Application Configuration -> NSH Library
          CONFIG_NSH_ARCHINIT=y             : Board has architecture-specific initialization

        NOTE: If you enable the I/O1 this configuration with USART0 as the console and with the I/O1 module in EXT1, you *must* remove UART jumper.
 Otherwise, you have lookpack on USART0 and NSH will *not* behave very well (since its outgoing prompts also appear as incoming commands).

        NOTE: If you get a compilation error like:

          libxx_new.cxx:74:40: error: 'operator new' takes type 'size_t' ('unsigned int') as first parameter [-fper

        Sometimes NuttX and your toolchain will disagree on the underlying type of size_t; sometimes it is an 'unsigned int' and sometimes it is an 'unsigned long int'.
 If this error occurs, then you may need to toggle the value of CONFIG_CXX_NEWLONG.

        STATUS:  As of 2013-6-18, this configuration appears completely functional.
 Testing, however, has been very light.
 Example:

          NuttShell (NSH) NuttX-6.28
          nsh> mount -t vfat /dev/mmcsd0 /mnt/stuff
          nsh> ls /mnt/stuff
          /mnt/stuff:
          nsh> echo "This is a test" >/mnt/stuff/atest.txt nsh> ls /mnt/stuff
          /mnt/stuff:
           atest.txt
          nsh> cat /mnt/stuff/atest.txt
          This is a test
          nsh>

+    1. If the LCD1 module is connected to the SAM4L Xplained Pro, then support for the SLCDt can be enabled by making the following changes to the configuration:

+       System Type -> AT91SAM3/4 Peripheral Support
+         CONFIG_SAM34_LCDCA=y

+       System Type -> AT91SAM3/4 Clock Configuration
+         CONFIG_SAM34_OSC32K=y

+       Board Selection -> Board-Specific Options -> SAM4L Xplained Pro Modules CONFIG_SAM4L_XPLAINED_SLCD1MODULE=y

+       Library Routines -> Non-standard Library Support
+         CONFIG_LIB_SLCDCODEC=y

+       The SLCD example can be enabled to verify the SLCD:

+       Application Configuration -> Examples
+         CONFIG_EXAMPLES_SLCD=y
+         CONFIG_EXAMPLES_SLCD_DEVNAME="/dev/slcd"
+         CONFIG_EXAMPLES_SLCD_BUFSIZE=64

+       Application Configuration -> NSH Library
+         CONFIG_NSH_ARCHINIT=y